SashaKuechenmeister1/GE1-Assignment/README.md

 <img src="https://user-images.githubusercontent.com/55543651/146086476-1b4e6ea3-b819-419b-b822-4fd392537a56.png" width="300">

+## Endless Terrain
+This section was really hard for me to understand and I had to heavily rely on the tutorial mentioned later.
+However, I found it was a very important part to my project as it allows the viewer to see islands in the distance and in theory if they were to travel across the water it would constantly generate new unique islands for the player to explore.
+Also if falloff map is disabled, the player can walk across the landmass forever.

 # List of classes/assets in the project and whether made yourself or modified or if its from a source, please give the reference